Earning more Qantas Frequent Flyer points

 The national airline of Australia, Qantas, has a Frequent Flyer program that allows members to earn Qantas Frequent Flyer points that can be redeemed for free flights.
 When you want to travel and really can’t afford the cost, this program can really help you out.
 More and more people are using points to help them get on the holiday they want and need.

-There are different ways that you can earn more Qantas Frequent Flyer points and they are listed below.
+What are the different ways that you can earn more Qantas Frequent Flyer points?

-Shop at partner retail outlets such as Woolworths, Big W. or Safeway Supermarkets, to name a few, to earn points.
+- Selected retail partners.
+Shop at partner retail outlets such as Woolworths or Safeway Supermarkets, to name a few, to earn points.
 How much you purchase at these outlets will determine how many points you will receive.
 If you are already a member of the Everyday Rewards program and both programs are linked up you will earn Frequent Flyer rewards points.